PET CARE: Your Pet’s Basic Needs

 A Happy Household

 There is no substitute for responsibility.
 Educate yourself and be prepared for surprises and emergencies.
 This includes having a disaster evacuation plan.
 Think ahead before taking your pet with you on your daily errands.
 Your pet is not equipped to endure excessive heat or cold.
-Don’t leave your pet in the car, even if you are only going to be a few minutes.
+Don’t leave your pet in the car when the temperature is above 70 degrees (sun and humidity play a factor here) or below 40 degrees, even if you are only going to be a few minutes.
 Your plans may change unexpectedly and your pet could be in serious danger in a very brief period of time.
 Providing a safe, reliable environment for your pet will help everyone feel more secure.

 This information is part of the Atlanta Humane Society’s SmartHeart Educational Series.